Shayan7Khan/practice-app/ReadMe.md

-#myApp
+#MyApp
-this is a practice app to practice git hub
+This is a practice app to practice git hub